Why Did God Postpone the Writing of the New Testament?

-The simple, straightforward answer is that we cannot say for sure why God waited two decades to begin penning the New Testament.
+The simple, straightforward answer is that we cannot say with certainty why God waited two decades to begin penning the New Testament.
 [NOTE: Conservative scholars generally agree that the earliest written New Testament documents, including Galatians and 1 and 2 Thessalonians, were likely written between A.D.
 48-52.]
-We could ask any number of things regarding why God did or did not do something: Why did God wait some 2,500 years after Creation and some 1,000 years after the Flood to write a perfect, inspired account of these events?
-Why did God only spend 11 chapters in the Bible telling us about the first, approximately 2,000 years of human history, and 1,178 chapters telling us about the next 2,000?
+We could ask any number of questions regarding why God did or did not do something: Why did God wait some 2,500 years after Creation and some 1,000 years after the Flood to write a perfect, inspired account of these events?
+Why did God only spend 11 chapters in the Bible telling us about the first approximately 2,000 years of human history and 1,178 chapters telling us about the next 2,000?
 Why did God discontinue special, written revelation for over 400 years (between Malachi and the New Testament)?
-There are many questions, even specific ones about the makeup of God’s written revelation, that we would like to know about that He simply has not specifically revealed to us.
+There are many questions, even specific ones about the makeup of God’s written revelation, that remain unanswered, yet God simply has not revealed this information to us.

 Having made that disclaimer, we can suggest a few logical reasons why God waited to inspire first-century apostles and prophets to pen the New Testament.
-First, the early church had the treasure of the Gospel “in earthen vessels” (2 Corinthians 4:7).
-That is, the apostles were miraculously guided by the Spirit in what they taught (Galatians 1:12; 1 Corinthians 2:10-16).
+First, the early church had the treasure of the Gospel “in earthen vessels” (2 Corinthians 4:7), meaning the apostles were miraculously guided by the Spirit in what they taught (Galatians 1:12; 1 Corinthians 2:10-16).
 The Spirit of God guided them “into all Truth” (John 16:13).
 Also, those on whom the apostles chose to lay their hands in the early churches received the miraculous, spiritual gifts of prophecy, knowledge, wisdom, etc. (Acts 8:14-17; 1 Corinthians 12:1-11).
-Even though the church was without the inspired writings of Paul, Peter, John, etc. for a few years, God did not leave them without direction and guidance.
-In a sense, they had “walking, living New Testaments.”
-When the miraculous-age ended (1 Corinthians 13:8-10; see Miller, 2003), however, the church would need some type of continual guidance.
+Even though the church lacked the inspired writings of Paul, Peter, and John for a few years, God did not leave His new Christians without direction and guidance.
+In a sense, they had walking, living New Testaments.
+When the miraculous age ended (1 Corinthians 13:8-10; see Miller, 2003), however, the church would need some type of continual guidance.
 Thus, during the miraculous age, God inspired the apostles and prophets to put in permanent form His perfect and complete revelation to guide the church until Jesus’ return (cf. 2 Timothy 3:16-17).

-Second, it was necessary for God to wait a few years to write the New Testament, and not pen it immediately following the church’s establishment, because the books and letters that make up the New Testament were originally written for specific audiences and for specific purposes (though they are applicable to all Christians).
+Second, it was necessary for God to delay the writing of the New Testament, instead of penning it immediately following the church’s establishment, because the books and letters that make up the New Testament were originally written for specific audiences and for specific purposes (though they are applicable to all Christians).
 For example, the epistles that Paul wrote to the church at Corinth could not have been written until there was a church at Corinth.
 If the church at Corinth was not established until the apostle Paul’s second missionary journey (ca. A.D.
 49-52), then Paul obviously wrote to the Christians in Corinth after this time.
 Furthermore, since in 1 Corinthians Paul dealt with specific problems that had arisen in the church at Corinth (e.g, division, immorality, etc.), he could not have explicitly addressed these matters in detail until after they had come to pass.
-Thus, there was a need for time (i.e., a few years) to pass before the New Testament documents were penned.
+Thus, there was a need for time to pass before the New Testament documents were penned.